datoon83/BuildDeploy/README.md

 # BuildDeploy

-Just a template for Visual Studio build and package
+Just a template for Visual Studio build and package.

+Deploy locally with IIS and FluentMigrator

+Also runs load tests and creates specific html reports from the output - requires JMeter

 Uses:
 - pSake
 - NUnit version (2.6.4)
+- JMeter version (2.12)

 Runs:
 - OctoPack if installed on a .csproj